Looking for sex and intimacy tips beyond the basics? Explore our new guide on all things.

 It's important to know that not all individuals and couples choose to engage in sexual activity after prostate cancer and treatment.
 It's up to you (and your partner) to choose the ways in which you enjoy pleasure and share intimacy.

-You may notice a change in your sexual well-being and sense of sexuality after having prostate cancer and treatment.
+You may notice a change in your sexual wellbeing and sense of sexuality after having prostate cancer and treatment.
 Sexual wellbeing and sexuality are important parts of who you are.
 It’s one of the ways you can express yourself as an individual or in a relationship.
 It’s not just about the physical; it’s about your thoughts, feelings and beliefs as well.
-Recognizing these changes can help you to move forward in your sexual health and healing.
+Recognising these changes can help you to move forward in your sexual health and healing.

 Explore and experiment

 After prostate cancer treatment, exploring new ways of having sexual pleasure and intimacy will help you to overcome sexual changes.
 If you have a partner, plan time to talk and listen to each other about any changes in your sex life.

 It’s important to acknowledge that sexuality has changed for the both of you.
 This may not be something you have done before and it can be difficult at first.
 Some couples find it helpful to write their thoughts in a letter at first, or seek support from a professional (such as a counsellor).

 Remember, you must keep realistic expectations about your recovery.
 If you’re overly optimistic, or too much in a hurry, you may feel disappointed.
 Expect that there may be some disappointments, yet there will also be successes.